chongzhe/opendj/openam/README.md

 * /var/secrets/openam/{key*, .keypass, .storepass}  - optional key
 material copied into the /root/openam/openam directory.
-If you want all OpenAM instances to have the same keystores you could mount a Kubernetes secret volume with these files.
+If you want all OpenAM instances to have the same keystores you can mount a Kubernetes secret volume with these files.

 See the sample directory for an example of how this works